RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 ###### Webarena

 > Q: 2x2 layout: mathlive + latex code editor (with syntax highlight); mathjax + katex (to compare the rendered output).
-Enable all the possible package for mathjax and katex.
-For instance, enable `physics` in mathjax.
+Enable all the possible packages for mathjax and katex.
+For instance, enable the `physics` package in mathjax.
+>
+> 正确情况：3.7 Sonnet 可用error,  ;   Gemini 2.5 Pro 不可用error  ;

 > Q: A ping pong game. computer vs computer